shenwei356/seqkit/doc/docs/usage.md

   3. if you have large number of IDs, you can use: seqkit faidx seqs.fasta -l IDs.txt

+Attentions:
+  1. The flag -U/--update-faidx is recommended to ensure the .fai file matches the FASTA file.

 The definition of region is 1-based and with some custom design.

 Examples: